Flokkq/present.nvim/README.md

 # `present.nvim`

 A minimalist Neovim plugin for presenting markdown slides.
-Make sure to
+You can start presenting with `:PresentStart`.

 ## Setup